CAD model validity

 |Problem||Tcl command||Issue description|

-It is necessary to add a few words for the situations when we have a consistent & clean CAD model which is still not valid from the human's point of view.
 It is not a geometric kernel to blame in such situations.
-At the same time, a geometric kernel might still be helpful to discover some sorts of violated technological or functional requirements.
+At the same time, a geometric kernel might still be helpful in discovering the violated functional and technological requirements.

 |Problem||Tcl command||Issue description|